 Each states’ requirements are different so we have chosen to include the three main states we currently operate in.
 If you do not live in one of these three states, you can find your state-specific information here.

 The New Mexico DMV requires that you complete the Application for Duplicate Certificate of Title (Form MVD-10901).
-You must take this form to your local DMV office in person and pay the replacement fee listed on the application.
-Go to this page for more extensive instructions specific to your situation.
+You must take this form to your local DMV office in person.
+Then, pay the replacement fee listed on the application.

-If you have any more questions in regards to the titling process when buying a car, we would love to answer them.
+If you’re still wondering how do I get a title for a car that doesn’t have one have any more questions in regards to the titling process when buying a car, we would love to answer them.